SSWConsulting/SSW.Rules.Content/rules/sprint-review-retro-email/rule.md

 {{ VELOCITY }}

-5. Burnup (for the release - the whole project, how are we tracking for the big picture?)
+5. Burnup - How are we tracking for the big picture? *

 ![Figure: Release Burnup](release-burnup.jpg)

-6. Build Pipeline Health & Production Deployments (How many times did we deploy to Production?)
+6. Build Pipeline Health & Production Deployments - How many times did we deploy to Production?

 ![Figure: Build Pipeline Health from DevOps](thumbnail-image.png)

 ![Figure: Deployments from {{ DEPLOYMENT SERVICE }}](production-deploy.png)

-7. Application Health Overview Timeline (For the entire Sprint)
+7. Application Health Overview Timeline - For the entire Sprint

 ![Figure: Application Health Overview Timeline](application-insights.jpg)